chriskrycho/v4.chriskrycho.com/2014/the-resurrection-is-essential.txt

 Professor: Dr. Steve McKinion
 School: Southeastern Baptist Theological Seminary
 Template: formats/class
-Description: Without the resurrection, we are simply not saved.
+Summary: Without the resurrection, we are simply not saved.
 We are not justified, not delivered from death, and will not be resurrected.

 Paul tells us that if Jesus was not raised from the dead, then we are still dead in our trespasses (1 Corinthians 15:17).
 This simple statement uncovers a great